CameronCook11/CameronCook11/README.md

 - 👋 Hi, I’m @CameronCook11
 - 👀 I’m interested in ...
-Game Devoplment
+Game Dev and FIRST programing
 - 🌱 I’m currently learning ...
-C# and Java
+C#, Java, and SQL
-- 💞️ I’m looking to collaborate on ...
-Rat Sim
+- 💞️ I’m looking to collaborate on ... nothing at the moment
-- 📫 How to reach me ... thepiggybros743@gmail.com (sorry for name, made a youtube channel at age 5)
+- 📫 How to reach me ... camerontcook1@gmail.com

 <!---
 CameronCook11/CameronCook11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.